 “any circumstance or event with the potential to adversely impact organizational operations and assets, individuals, other organizations, or the Nation through an information system via unauthorized access, destruction, disclosure, or modification of information, and/or denial of service”

-It can be further broken down into “threat sources,” which include the motives, actors and structural origins of a threat, and “threat scenarios” which can be statistically modeled for better analysis of risk factor.
+It can be further broken down into “threat sources,” which include the motives, actors, and structural origins of a threat, and “threat scenarios” which can be statistically modeled for better analysis of risk factors.

 Threat sources can include,

 “a weakness in an information system, system security procedures, internal controls, or implementation that could be exploited by a threat source”

 Vulnerabilities range from the obvious – deprecated software, weak passwords, etc. – to the technical – coding flaws, zero-day exploits, etc. For moderate and high-risk systems, thorough identification of vulnerabilities will likely require penetration testing and other technical vulnerability assessments.